suhyeon0123/SplitRegex/README.md

 ## Split Model (train.py)

 ### Description
-- Given a set of strings generated from the regex, split model split each string by subregex.
+- Generating set of labelled strings from set of strings by spliting each string to determine the boundaries of sub expression.
-- Data is given as (10pos, 10label, regular expression)
+- Data is given as (10pos, 10label, regular expression).
 - Acc means accuracy between data and prediction, while Acc (RE) means accuracy between sub regular expression and prediction.

 ### Example